SotoLR/C_Snakes/README.md

 # Multiplayer Snake game

-This was meant to be a networked multiplayer snake game written in C. It was not completed, but I hope I will someday.
+This was meant to be a networked multiplayer Snake game.
+It runs on the CLI, using the Curses library.
+It was not completed, but I hope to come back to it one day.